 What even is a last name, anyway?
 Who decided we need to sort lists of people’s name by the least used, thus least significant, portion thereof?
 An idiot, that’s who.
 Sorting by last name is stupid for two reasons, not the least of which is if you call me by my last name, I’m apt to correct you.

 A person may have a last name.
 Or not; some cultures (and some celebrities) use mononyms.
 Some put what others would consider a last name first.
-This leads to several possibilities: A last name could be the name by which a person is familiarly called, a person’s family name, or the person’s only name.
-So can we stop putting so much emphasis on last names, already?
+This leads to several possibilities: A last name could be the name by which a person is familiarly called, a person’s family name, or nonexistant.
+So can we stop sorting by a name that might not exist and is least likely to be used, already?